OGsan-zo/OGsan-zo/README.md

 💻 **Computer Science Student | Backend & Web Developer**
 🎓 IT University Andoharanofotsy – Madagascar 🇲🇬

 > 💡 “I don’t write code to feel busy.
-I write it with purpose, to create solutions that make a real difference.”
+I write it with purpose, to create solutions that make a real difference”

 ---